wouterpeyrot/DDxPRS/README.md

 **Transform observed-scale case-control PRS to the liability-scale**

-For each disorder, the lifetime population prevelence (`K`) can be used to transform the observed-scale case-control PRS to the liability-scale as follows
+For each disorder, the lifetime population prevelence (`K`) can be used to transform the observed-scale case-control PRS to the liability-scale in R as follows
 ```[r]
 h2o_to_h2l<-function(K,P,h2o){
         ## Eq 23 of Lee et al. 2011 Am J Hum Genet